 Paul Flynn asked if we knew anything about Holywell House off the Upper Kilmacud Road.
 The land was built on in the 1980s, but previously there had been the ruin of an old house and riding stables.
 Paul is interested in finding out about the original house, its owners etc. Presumably it was farmed, like the Overends place next door.

 If you have any information please let us know.

 [Dundrum local historian John Lennon provided the following information:

 When Patrick Darcy, Bishop Street, leased the whole townland of Drummartin from Fitzwilliam in 1781, the only feature there was a well – shown on a 1754 map as “St Fountain’s Well”.
 As there is no such saint, it’s possibly Fintáin.
 The first major project was the opening of a new road from Dundrum to Kilmacud in about 1782 through the middle of Drummartin, now the Upper Kilmacud Road.
 Early developments were between this road and Taney Road with Drummartin Castle, Campfield House and Campfield Terrace.
-It was Anthony Byrne Darcy, Peter’s grandson, who got things going on the south side.
+It was Anthony Byrne Darcy, Patrick’s grandson, who got things going on the south side.
 On 15 June 1822, he gave a lease to Edward Groves Mason, Serpentine Avenue, Dublin, of 5 acres, 3 roods, 2 perches (Plantation measure) [about 8 acres Imperial] with the dwelling house built thereon.
-This became Holywell Park.]
+This became Holywell.]

 Elmville, Upper Kilmacud Road